About this Dashboard

 What is the purpose of the dashboard?

-The purpose of the dashboard is to provide the public a view of public, four-year institution information.
-It provides a high-level overview of the types of students enrolled, retained and completing, in addition to the types of degrees awarded.
-While dashboards can never provide a solution for a particular “issue,” they can be used to determine what direction a decision-maker may go to gather more information.
+The purpose of the dashboard is to provide the public with information about the Washington State public four-year institutions.
+It provides a high-level overview of the types of students enrolled, retained, and completing a credential, in addition to the types of degrees awarded.
+While dashboards generally cannot provide a solution for a particular issue, they can be used to provide guidance for a decision-maker to obtain more information.

-This dashboard represents a large amount of data that have been aggregated according to specific definitions and calculations.
-The dashboard was created because viewing this data in a spreadsheet would be overwhelming and difficult to comprehend.
+This dashboard represents a large amount of data that has been aggregated according to specific definitions and calculations.
+The dashboard was created because viewing this data in tables would be overwhelming and difficult to comprehend.
 Data visualization can help viewers interpret data and draw conclusions more easily.
-Tableau was chosen as a data visualization tool because of its ease of use and broad array of visualization possibilities.
+Tableau was chosen as a data visualization tool because of its ease of use and broad array of visualization options.

 Where does the data for this dashboard come from?